Dr Robert Lawshaw

 Hello!
 My name is Rob and I'm an urban and social geographer with an interest in all things night.
 I have been working at Newcastle since September 2015, having previously been at Durham University where I obtained my PhD in 2012.
 I'm listed here under my married name as Robert Lawshaw, but I still publish under my previous name as Robert Shaw (we name-blended!).

-I have share my expertise with media such as the North-West Evening Mail, The Conversation, and even in stand-up comedy form at the Newcastle Bright Club.
+I have shared my expertise with media such as BBC Radio 4's Thinking Allowed, the North-West Evening Mail, The Conversation, and even in stand-up comedy form at the Newcastle Bright Club.
 I maintain a sporadically-updated blog at www.rob-shaw.net, and am on Twitter as @WhatIsRobShaw.

 Google scholar: Click here.